kenuocn/jira-rest-client/README.md

 By default the `BasicAuthMiddleware` is added and used for authentication with Jira.
 (Sessions and OAuth tokens are WIP)

 ps.
 I'm not quite happy with the middleware as it is implemented at this time but I do want to incorporate them in a way.

-## TODO
-- More helpers
-- Implement missing
-- Middleware
-- Better README
-- Sessions auth
-- OAuth
-- A way to alter the request before it is send out (globally for each request and possibility for specific requests)
-- Tests